 We also rely on the assistance of a wonderful team of volunteers at our Connecticut headquarters and free clinics (we cannot accept volunteers for relief work in the field).

 We are an efficient, accountable and highly respected, health-focused global aid and development organization.
 We earn top marks for transparency from nonprofit rating site Charity Navigator and receive donations from many of the largest and most respected health care organizations in the world.
 Because we use contributions in tandem with high-value donated pharmaceuticals, each donation gets leveraged many times over.
 For every $10 donated we can provide $200 in aid.
-More than 98 percent of our expenses support local health programs..
+More than 98 percent of our resources support local health programs.

 Please visit americares.org/jobs for information about career and internship opportunities with Americares.